Python map() Function with EXAMPLES

 Parameters

-• function: A mandatory function to be given to map, that will be applied to all the items available in the iterator.
+• function: A mandatory function to be given to map(), which will be applied to all the items available in the iterator.

-• iterator: An iterable compulsory object.
-It can be a list, a tuple, etc. You can pass multiple iterator objects to map() function.
+• iterator: A compulsory iterable object.
+It can be a list, a tuple, etc. You can pass multiple iterator objects to the map() function.

 Return Value

-The map() function is going to apply the given function on all the items inside the iterator and return an iterable map object i.e a tuple, a list, etc.
+The map() function applies the given function on all the items inside the iterator and returns an iterable map object, i.e., a tuple, a list, etc.

 How map() function works?

-The map() function takes two inputs as a function and an iterable object.
-The function that is given to map() is a normal function, and it will iterate over all the values present in the iterable object given.
+The map() function takes two inputs: a function and an iterable object.
+The function given to map() is a normal function, and it iterates over all the values present in the iterable object.

 For example, consider you have a list of numbers, and you want to find the square of each of the numbers.

-The get the output, we need the function that will return the square of the given number.
-The function will be as follows:
+To get the output, we need a function that will return the square of the given number.
+The function is as follows:

 def square(n):